gbgg/aama-data/bin/README.md

 2. **fuquery-gen.sh**: A script for running any well-formed SPARQL query file, QUERY.rq, against the fuseki triplestore.
      - **usage**: bin/fuquery-gen.sh QUERYFILE.rq

-3. **fuqueries.sh**: A script which uses fuquery-gen.sh to run sparql/rq-ru/count-triples.rq (yields number of triples currently in the triplestore) and sparql/rq-ru/list-graphs.rq (lists the sub-graphs, i.e. the languages, currently contained in the triplestore);useful as a test after a regenerate-delete-post operation.
+3. **fuqueries.sh**: A script which uses fuquery-gen.sh to run sparql/rq-ru/count-triples.rq (yields number of triples currently in the triplestore) and sparql/rq-ru/list-graphs.rq (lists the sub-graphs, i.e. the languages, currently contained in the triplestore); useful as a test after a delete-revise-regenerate-post operation.
     - **usage**: bin/fuqueries.sh

 ============================================